niurur/niurur.github.io/README.md

 - ### **Spoof Detection Algorithm**
-	- A spoof detection solution for existing face recognition based access control system.
+	- I developed a spoof detection solution for existing face recognition based access control system.
-Developed a method to recognize spoofing attempts based on classical methods and trained datasets.
+   - Developed a methods to recognize spoofing attempts based on classical methods and trained datasets.
 The developed method can differentiate a real face and a face on a digital display.
-   - This integrated with existing monocular surveillance cameras to enable contactless door unlocking during Covid-19.
+   - This system was integrated with existing monocular surveillance cameras to enable contactless access control during Covid-19.
    - **Domains**: *Computer vision*, *Python*.

       <img src="logos/python.png" alt="Python Logo" width="100" />